4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 wiki](https://wiki.st.com/stm32mpu/wiki/STM32_MPU_ROM_code_overview).

 The linker script for this project links the binary to the correct addresses in SYSRAM, and pads 256 bytes for the header.
-A separate python script generates the header.
+A separate python script (taken from [here](https://github.com/WerWolv/STM32MP1OS)) generates the header.
 The resulting file is `fsbl.stm32`.
 We copy this file to the boot medium (SD Card, for example) in the same way we copied the U-Boot images to the SD Card (using dd).
 The image gets copied to the sectors that the BOOTROM will be looking: LBA0 (address 0), and LBA512 (address 0x40000).

 Once loaded, MP1-Boot does the minimal tasks required to load an application into RAM and then boot into it: